SHEDOOMTC/AmberTools-Analysis-Quick/README.md

 # AmberTools-Analysis-Quick
 This is an attempt to deposit the things I have learnt on how to do post-MD analysis on Amber

+The scripts here are interactive and automated to allow the user more control over the inputs and outputs

 ---------

 **njikota-Traj:**